Life after treatment for DCIS

 You’ll probably be keen to get back to the things you did before your DCIS.
 But you may still be coping with side effects of treatment, such as fatigue.

 It’s important to talk about any concerns or questions you have with your specialist and breast care nurse.
 After treatment you’ll probably want to know what to expect, if there’s anything you should avoid, how to make the most of your health and where to get support.

-The emotional effects of coping with DCIS and some treatment side effects can reduce your sex drive.
-Surgery to remove part or all of the breast may cause problems with how you see yourself as a woman.
-You may feel insecure and worry if your partner still finds you sexually attractive.
+The emotional impact of coping with DCIS and some treatment side effects can reduce your sex drive.
+Surgery to remove part or all of the breast can also affect how you see yourself as a woman.
+You may feel insecure and worry whether your partner still finds you sexually attractive.
 Or you may feel anxious about new relationships.

-After treatment partners are often concerned about how to express their love physically and emotionally.
+After treatment, partners are often concerned about how to express their love physically and emotionally.
 They may not have a problem with any changes in your appearance.
-If you feel there’s awkwardness between you, it can be helpful to try and talk about it.
+If you feel there’s awkwardness between you, it can help to try to talk about it.